MBBS in Italy

 STEP 4: IMAT rankings and University enrollment

-Preliminary refers that at the end of September, you’ll only get the test score you have obtained as an individual.
-And there will be no such IMAT ranking position mentioned, nor would the confirmation of being admitted to an Italian medical school be stated, as these results are anonymous.
+Preliminary refers to the fact that at the end of September, you’ll only get the test score you have obtained as an individual.
+No such IMAT ranking position will be mentioned, nor will the confirmation of being admitted to an Italian medical school be stated, as these results are anonymous.

-At the beginning of October, your IMAT score will be published in the Universitaly portal, together with a scan of your actual answer sheet.
+At the beginning of October, your IMAT score will be published in the university portal, with a scan of your answer sheet.
 You still won’t identify if you are accepted, but you will know your accurate score.
-At this stage, be certain to put together all the required documents to apply for a student visa
+At this stage, complete all the required documents to apply for a student visa.

 Italy MBBS Course Syllabus